openebs-archive/openebs-docs/docs/storageengine.md

 ![Choosing a storage engine](/docs/assets/cas-template.png)

+As shown above, storage engine details are to be decided during the creation of a CAS template.

-## CAS template
+## Overview of CAS template

-CAS template is a customizable resource template (or a YAML file ).
+A CAS template is a customizable resource file (or a YAML file ) used by an operator to define the basic components of a storage engine.
 In kubernetes terminology it is a custom resource (CR).
-Operator typically builds several of this templates with various combinations of storage engines and storage pool details.
+Operator typically builds several of these templates with various combinations of storage engines and storage pools.
 Currently, following properties can be specified in a CAS template CR.

 ```
 apiVersion: openebs.io/v1alpha1